belangeo/pyo/documentation/source/perftips.rst

 There is not much you can do at the Python level because once the script has finished its execution run, almost all computations are done in the C level of pyo.
-Nevertheless, there is these two tricks to consider:
+Nevertheless, there are these two tricks to consider:

 Adjust the interpreter's "check interval"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can change how often the interpreter checks for periodic things with `sys.setcheckinterval(interval)`.
-The defaults is 100, which means the check is performed every 100 Python virtual instructions.
+The default is 100, which means the check is performed every 100 Python virtual instructions.
 Setting it to a larger value may increase performance for programs using threads.

 Use the subprocess or multiprocessing modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use the subprocess or multiprocessing modules to spawn your processes on multiple processors.
-From the python docs:
+You can use the `subprocess` or `multiprocessing` modules to spawn your processes on multiple processors.
+From the Python docs:

   The multiprocessing package offers both local and remote concurrency, effectively side-stepping the Global Interpreter Lock by using subprocesses